Social distancing in networks: A web-based interactive experiment: Concluding remarks

 Mobility data provides detailed information on behavior in real-life settings that can verify the external validity of web-based experiments.
 For instance, recent studies validate our finding that conservative-leaning individuals practice less social distancing \citep{ABCGTY_2020, BH_2020}.
 However, it is usually stripped of any personal information, including sociodemographics, so that inferences about the effects of these variables can only be made for geographic units rather than individuals.
 Moreover, sociomobility data is unable to shed light on the effectiveness of counterfactual policies, while policymakers frequently need information in advance of implementation.

 Surveys are a standard methodology for fast, large-scale data collection, but our study raises some question marks about their accuracy in gauging actual behavioral responses.
 In our post-experimental survey, we ask participants to estimate how effective fines and nudges are in promoting social distancing.
-Participants significantly overestimate the efficacy of nudges compared to their actual choices in the experiment independently on whether they are in the fine (MW, $p<0.0001$) or nudge (WSR, $p=0.001$) treatment.
-This difference between survey-based self-reported intentions and actual behavior is consistent with recent evidence on the short-lived efficacy of nudges \citep{BFL_2017}.
+Participants significantly overestimate the efficacy of nudges compared to their actual choices in the experiment independently on whether they are in the fine (MW, $p<0.0001$) or nudge (WSR, $p=0.001$) treatment.\footnote{For further details of this analysis see Section \ref{sec:analysis_perception} of the Online Appendix.} This difference between survey-based self-reported intentions and actual behavior is consistent with recent evidence on the short-lived efficacy of nudges \citep{BFL_2017}.
 In other words, picking a policy based on self-reported measures may lead policymakers to opt for the wrong solution.
 These results caution against excessive reliance on survey-based self-reported data to gauge behavioral responses.